davelawrence/shopify-image-renamer/README.md

 ## Notes

+- The script automatically cleans up files from previous runs before starting.
+- You can use S3 cleanup to manage storage and stay within free tier limits.
+- When processing multiple products, a single combined CSV is generated with a descriptive filename based on the search criteria.
 - The script does not delete existing images; this is handled by Matrixify during the import process.
 - Only the first image for each variant is mapped to the variant; additional images appear in the gallery but are not variant-specific.
 - If a single image is mapped to multiple variants, the script duplicates and renames it for each variant association, ensuring unique filenames and URLs.